AnshulSood11/Twitter-Demand-Forecasting/README.md

 | Redmi   | 68                  |

-According to sentiment scores the order of demand becomes:
+Sentiment scores in decreasing order are:
 Samsung > OnePlus > iPhone > Nokia > Redmi

 Now, if we analyze the number of tweets tweeted related to each of these brands: